MrPowerScripts/reddit-karma-farming-bot/README.md

 BOOM! free hosting

+Important Note: If you restart the Heroku Dyno it will reset the database.
+We don't have a way of externalizing it at the moment.

 ## How to run the bot on Linux

 1. change `src/settings.sample.py` to `src/settings.py` and update the values to your acccount and app values